-- 8.1 For the period April to October 2015, the Authority can confirm that it has complied with its Prudential Indicators, which were approved on 24 February 2015 as part of the Authority's Treasury Management Strategy Statement. - 8.2 In compliance with the requirements of the CIPFA Code of Practice, this report provides members with a summary report of the Treasury Management activity for the period April to October 2015.
-A prudent approach has been taken in relation to investment activity with priority being given to security and liquidity over yield. - 8.3 The Authority can confirm that during the period April to October 2015, it has complied with its Treasury Management Practices other than the breaches reported above.
-In light of this the fluctuations in the bank account will be monitored throughout the day to mitigate potential unforeseen high level fluctuations.
+- 8.1 For the period April to February 2016, the Authority can confirm that it has complied with its Prudential Indicators, which were approved on 24 February 2015 as part of the Authority's Treasury Management Strategy Statement. - 8.2 In compliance with the requirements of the CIPFA Code of Practice, this report provides members with a summary report of the Treasury Management activity for the period April to February 2016.
+A prudent approach has been taken in relation to investment activity with priority being given to security and liquidity over yield.